Nubra district: Tourism

-The renowned hot spring in Panamik was used by them for bathing, drinking water, and therapeutic reasons.
+Panamic Hot sulphur springs is used for bathing, drinking water, and therapeutic reasons.
 Panamik still possesses its charm and potential to accommodate travelers.
 The beauty and welcoming atmosphere of the area are enhanced by the presence of surrounding attractions like Iantsa Gonpa and Murgi waterfall.

 Transport

 Air

 Nearest airport is Kushok Bakula Rinpoche Airport, Leh.

 Rail

 Nearest railway station is Jammu Tawi which is 705 km from Leh town.

 Road

 Nubra district is at a distance of 95 km from Leh town.